One of the 2018 NRPA Annual Conference keynote speakers

 Parks & Recreation recently sat down with Kageyama, “an internationally sought-after community development consultant and grassroots engagement strategist” who is passionate about “bottom-up community development and the people who are making change happen.”
 In addition to writing and speaking around the world, Kageyama is a Senior Fellow with the Alliance for Innovation, a national network of city leaders that is dedicated to improving the practice of local government.
 He’s also the co-founder of the Creative Cities Summit, an interdisciplinary conference that brings citizens and practitioners together around the big idea of “the city.”

 Following is the conversation NRPA’s communication manager Cort Jones had with Kageyama.
-Tune in to Open Space Radio later this month for a podcast of the entire conversation and look for a similar conversation with SaulPaul in the August issue of Parks & Recreation magazine.
+You can also tune in to the podcast on Open Space Radio for the entire conversation.
+Look for a similar conversation with SaulPaul in the August issue of Parks & Recreation magazine.

 Parks & Recreation: Taking it back to the very beginning, what got you into this field?
 What sparked your love for cities and spaces and all this?